flim-labs/spectroscopy-py/docs/v2.8/index.md

 ## Introduction

-Welcome to [FLIM LABS Spectroscopy](https://github.com/flim-labs/spectroscopy-py) _v2.4_ usage guide.
+Welcome to [FLIM LABS Spectroscopy Laserblood](https://github.com/flim-labs/spectroscopy-py) _v2.8_ usage guide.
 In this documentation section, you will find all the necessary information for the proper use of the application's **graphical user interface** (GUI).
-For a general introduction to the aims and technical requirements of the project, read the [Spectroscopy Homepage](../index.md) link.
+For a general introduction to the aims and technical requirements of the project, read the [Spectroscopy Laserblood Homepage](../index.md) link.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>